StefanOltmann/oni-seed-browser-backend/README.md

-# We moved
+# ONI Seed Browser Backend

-This code has been moved to https://github.com/barratt/mapsnotincluded.org/tree/main/backend
+This is the backend for https://github.com/StefanOltmann/oni-seed-browser